charlesandre/test_cp/README.md

 1. The three functions are located in transform.py inside cp_datawarehouse/etl/.
 Test are in test_trasnform.py
 2. Composed of two functions located in transform.py :
       - First one is create_chart_df and return the dataframe formated for the graph (using pivot function). test in test_transform.py
-      - Second is plot_graph and uses matplotlib.
+      - Second one use pivot function on the dataframe and plot the graph using matplotlib.

 -- Charles Andre --